 If your clients split up, you must take great care if you plan to continue providing services to one or both of the parties.
 Recognize, however, that even if you take the utmost precautions, you can’t guarantee that one party won’t lodge a complaint with CPABC just to put pressure on the other party.

 CPABC has professional standards advisers who are here to help.
-You can call them for confidential guidance to ensure that you stay compliant with the CPA Code when navigating difficult situations.
-Stella Leung, CPA, CA, can be reached at 604-488-2609, and Brigitte Ilk, CPA, CGA, can be reached at 604-629-8363.
-Both can also be reached using our toll-free number at 1-800-663-2677.
+You can contact them at firstname.lastname@example.org for confidential guidance to ensure that you stay compliant with the CPA Code when navigating difficult situations.

-You can review the CPA Code on our website at bccpa.ca/members/regulatory/cpabc-act,-bylaws-rules.
+You can review the CPA Code on our website at www.bccpa.ca/member-practice-regulation/act-bylaws-code-of-professional-conduct/.